Survival Analysis with Graph-Based Regularization for Predictors: Theoretical Guarantees

-is {\it finite positive definite}. \end{enumerate} \end{assumption} The reason of imposing the above assumptions is to obtain the local asymptotic quadratic property for the partial likelihood function $\ell(\bbeta)$, as well as the asymptotic normality of the maximum partial likelihood estimates \citep{andersen1982cox, murphy2000profile}.
+The reason for imposing the above assumptions is to obtain the local asymptotic quadratic property for the partial likelihood function $\ell(\bbeta)$, as well as the asymptotic normality of the maximum partial likelihood estimates \citep{andersen1982cox, murphy2000profile}.
+More specifically, Assumptions \ref{assup1} (1), (3), and (4) are standard for the asymptotic theory of Cox models and are identical to assumptions imposed in \cite{fan2002variable}.
+Assumption \ref{assup1} (2) is similar to the Condition (C2) in \cite{sun2014network}.
+Moreover, the boundedness condition in Assumption \ref{assup1} (3) can be easily satisfied for bounded covariates $\bm x$ as imposed by Assumption \ref{assup1} (2).

-We also make the following assumptions for the true predictor graph $G$ which represents the underlying correlated structure among all predictors. \begin{assumption}[Assumptions for the predictor graph $G$] The following assumptions are required for the true graph $G$: \begin{enumerate} \item The neighborhood $\mathcal N_k \subseteq J_0$, $\forall k \in J_0$. \item There exists $\kappa > 0$ such that
+We also make the following assumptions for the true predictor graph $G$, which represents the underlying correlated structure among all predictors. \begin{assumption}[Assumptions for the predictor graph $G$] We impose the following assumptions for the predictor graph $G$: \begin{enumerate} \item The neighborhood $\mathcal N_k \subseteq J_0$, $\forall k \in J_0$. \item There exists a neighborhood $\mathcal B\subset \mathbb{R}^{p}$ of $\bbeta_0$ and $\kappa > 0$ such that